IOIO72/gridfinity-spacer/README.md

 Tips to achive this in BambuStudio:

-- Merging spacers and gridfinity baseplate:
+- Merging symetric spacers and gridfinity baseplate:
   - Select "File/Import/STL"
   - Select the spacer.stl and the baseplate.stl at once in the file dialog and import both files
   - Select "Yes" to confirm the merge of both files to one object.